fakedarren/mootools-website/README.md

 You can find all the files we're working with in the 'DESIGN ASSETS' folder.

 If you work in a specific application please place it in a folder that relates to the application used.
-Eg currently we only have [Photoshop CS5 files](https://github.com/fakedarren/mootools-website/tree/master/DESIGN%20ASSETS/Photoshop%20CS5).
+Eg currently we have [Photoshop CS5 files](https://github.com/fakedarren/mootools-website/tree/master/DESIGN%20ASSETS/Photoshop%20CS5) and [Fireworks CS3 files](https://github.com/fakedarren/mootools-website/tree/master/DESIGN%20ASSETS/Fireworks%20CS3).

 Fireworks files are preferable because they are easier to cut up - it is sometimes extremely difficult to get the exact colour, for example, of an element when several filters are applied or multiple layers are involved in Photoshop files.